-Almost every Marketing Executive states that they have the rights tools, yet aren’t hitting goals.
-“We have the right people, the right agency, but we’re not hitting the objectives.”
+Almost every Marketing Executive believes they have the rights tools.
+And they may.
+Yet, frequently they find that even with the right tool set, they are not hitting their goals.
+The common refrain we hear: “We have the right people, the right agency, but we’re not hitting the objectives.”

 - Content Production – produce highly relevant content in enough quantity to meet the objectives of the Marketing and Sales departments.